 National Hispanic Heritage Month

-The time between September 15 and October 15 have been designated in the U.S. as Hispanic Heritage Month.
-Schools, museums, and other venues use the time to educate others on Hispanic culture in the United States and the significant contributions made by Hispanic-Americans with ancestry in Spain and the Americas.
+The time between September 15 and October 15 has been designated in the U.S. as Hispanic Heritage Month.
+Schools, museums, and other venues use the month to educate others on Hispanic culture and the significant contributions made by Hispanic-Americans with ancestry in Spain and the Americas.

 On the second Monday in October, the U.S. celebrates the anniversary of the arrival of the Italian explorer Christopher Columbus to the Americas.
-(Traditionally, Columbus Day was celebrated on October 12.)
-Columbus Day is a federal holiday, meaning that government offices and financial markets are closed.
-But it is not widely celebrated throughout the U.S.
+Since Columbus Day is a federal holiday, government offices and financial markets are closed, but it is not widely celebrated throughout the U.S.